kabukky/journey/README.md

 in your browser.
 Fill out the information to create your Journey admin account.
 In the next step, log in using the user name and password you just provided.

-The admin area let's you:
+In the admin area you can:
 - create, edit, and delete blog posts
 - edit your blog settings
 - edit your user settings